LeeMorinUCF/Hidden_Comp_Risks/draft_1/README.md

 Multiple R-squared:  0.0002095,	Adjusted R-squared:  0.0002095
 F-statistic: 3.955e+04 on 23 and 4340212249 DF,  p-value: < 2.2e-16
 ```

+Given the differences in results, the remaining regressions are run separately by gender.

 ### One-point violations (for speeding 11-20 over)